The name of this organization is the Maine Library Association (the "Association").

 A petition for establishment of an interest group must state the purpose and demonstrate the need for the proposed interest group.
 Such petitions must be signed by not less than ten members of the Association who thereby signify their intention of becoming charter members of the interest group.

 The Association has no other obligatory financial responsibility to an interest group.
 However, requests for additional funds may be placed before the Council for consideration.
-Funds unexpended from an interest group’s account will revert back to the Association upon official dissolution of said interest group or after a period of two years of inactivity on the part of an interest group.
+All funds for Interest Groups will be held by the Association and will be dispersed as approved in the budget.

 Each time an interest group changes officers, it must file with the Secretary of the Association the names and addresses of its officers.
-If said interest group has been designated as one of the interest groups with Council representation, the Chair of the interest group must also provide the name of the interest group member who will represent them on the Council for the coming year.
+Section 7.

-By vote of the Association, an interest group may be discontinued when it has been inactive for two years.
+An interest group must meet certain requirements of participation and endeavors (outlined in the handbook) to remain active.
+By vote of the Council, an interest group may be discontinued when it has been inactive for two years.

-Notwithstanding any other provisions of these articles, the organization is organized exclusively for one or more of the purposes as specified in Section 501 (c) (6) of the Internal Revenue Code of 1986, and must not carry on any other activities not permitted to be carried on by an organization exempt from Federal income tax under IRC 501 (c) (6) or corresponding provisions of any subsequent laws.
+Notwithstanding any other provisions of these articles, the organization is organized exclusively for one or more of the purposes as specified in Section 501 (c) (3)of the Internal Revenue Code of 1986, and must not carry on any other activities not permitted to be carried on by an organization exempt from Federal income tax under IRC 501 (c) (3) or corresponding provisions of any subsequent laws.

 No part of the net earnings of the organization may inure to the benefit of any member, trustee, director, officer of the organization, or any private individual (except that reasonable compensation may be paid for services rendered to or for the organization), and no member, trustee, officer of the organization or any private individual is entitled to share in the distribution of any of the organization’s assets on dissolution of the organization.